Sun-Lab-NBB/ataraxis-time/README.md

 ## Usage

+### Precision Timer

 This is a minimal example of how to use the precision timer class from this library:
 ```
 # First, import the timer class.
 from ataraxis_time import PrecisionTimer